 A manly show about super-secret Special Forces officers and the women who love them, this muscular hour is neither the recruiting film it initially appears to be nor the gruff look at soldiering that might have been anticipated given its production auspices.
+Foremost, “The Unit” plays like “Mission: Impossible” for the war-on-terror age, with the humanizing twist of simultaneously focusing on military wives who sweat out each mission at home, relying on each other for emotional support.
 Well scheduled behind “NCIS,” series has a good shot at storming its Tuesday timeslot and holding that position.

 Despite teaming David Mamet, who wrote the premiere, with “The Shield’s” Shawn Ryan, the series isn’t all about testosterone, making a concerted effort to appeal to women.
 Indeed, the first hour is largely filtered through the eyes of Kim (Audrey Marie Anderson), whose husband (Scott Foley) has just joined this highly covert team.